Ricardicus/raspsite/README.md

 And the server is stopped.

-# Make it your own personal site
+# Make it your own

 The first thing it will do is map "/" to the file "index.html".
 With that in mind free to include you own files and write your own pages!